Calebosam/aws-hackathon/README.md

 DB_PORT=your-database-port
 ```

-4. Run the database migrations by running `npm run db:migrate` in the `server` directory.
+5. Run the database migrations by running the `database.sql` on the database service of choice.
-5. Start the server by running `npm run dev` in the `server` directory.
+6. Start the server by running `npm run dev` in the `server` directory.
-6. Start the client by running `npm run dev` in the `client` directory.
+7. Start the client by running `npm run dev` in the `client` directory.

+<b><i>NB: Recommended you run the applications as docker containers.
+Docker files are in the various directories and a Makefile would help to build the Docker Imagees</i></b>

 ## Usage